 IIE MSA is a brand of The Independent Institute of Education (The IIE), a leader in the higher education sphere.

-Geography and Environmental Science is offered as a major in the IIE Bachelor of Social Science degree, and also in the IIE Bachelor of Social Science Honours specialising in GES, both offered at IIE MSA.
+Geography and Environmental Science is offered as a study area in the IIE Bachelor of Social Science degree, and also in the IIE Bachelor of Social Science Honours specialising in GES, both offered at IIE MSA.